RoSPA's Ultimate Award

 The Sir George Earle Trophy (SGET) is awarded to the entry that most closely exemplifies excellence in the management of health and safety risks and the promotion of an all round health and safety culture.
 The Panel are looking not only for outstanding performance in terms of 'outcome' measures (such as extremely low and reducing rates of injury or health damage) but evidence of really robust health and safety 'input', particularly effective health and safety management systems led visibly by the board and underpinned by real workforce involvement.

-Beyond this the panel are also looking for a highly proactive approach to safety and health, particularly close alignment of the organisation's approach with RoSPA's own mission which is "to save lives and reduce injuries".
+Beyond this the panel are also looking for a highly proactive approach to safety and health, particularly close alignment of the organisation's approach with RoSPA's own vision and mission.

 In this context what makes the SGET unique is that it seeks to recognise corporate health and safety effort which goes beyond the workplace and includes a focus on issues such as health education and home safety, as well as the prevention of accidents on the roads, on the water and while enjoying leisure pursuits.